krish8664/til/clojure/threading.md

 # Threading macros in clojure, the -> and ->> thingy

 A few days into learning clojure, I thought it would be a good idea to look at some actual clojure projects in github.
 I was feeling all confident and what not - you know getting used to lispy way of writing things.
 The puspose of going through some code, was to get a gist of what was going on in the code, if not understanding it fully.
 I guess you already know where this is going don't you ?
-Yep, I find myself reading through code and I find these two, `->` and `->>` (and a lot more of *scary* stuff) staring at me, and I had no clue what to make of it.
+Yep, I find myself reading through code and I find these two, `->` and `->>` (and a lot more *scary* stuff) staring at me, and I had no clue what to make of it.
 I guess there would at least be a few of you guys who felt the same.

 Apparently, they are called threading macros. `->` is the thread first and `->>` thread last macros, and they are syntactical sugar to your code.
 It makes reading/writing code easier.
-Meh!
-Just that ? -you ask.
-Lets see.
+"Meh!
+Just that?" you ask.
+Let's see.

 The syntax goes something like this : [`(-> x & forms)`](http://clojuredocs.org/clojure.core/-%3E) and [`(->> x & forms)`](http://clojuredocs.org/clojure.core/-%3E%3E).
 The following examples might help you understand it.